dragoshh1984/dicom_image_segmentation/README.md

 For each binary image with filled contour, I've grouped it with the same DICOM image and run the segmentation.

-At the end I've added altogether the solutions (made sure that each value greater than one would be one) and obtained the solution for multiple organ segmentation.
+At the end I've added altogether the solutions and obtained the solution for multiple organ segmentation.

 # Visualisation and Evaluation